C.D. Marte

-Club Deportivo Marte was a Mexican football club based in Cuernavaca, Morelos, that played in the Campeonato de Primera Fuerza/Liga Mayor (1928–1932, 1937–1943) and also played in the Liga Mayor/Primera División de México from 1943 to 1955.

-Founded in Mexico City in 1928, it was later moved to Cuernavaca in 1953, and three years later the club was dissolved.

-The club was refounded in 1992 as Marte Morelos and then changed its name to Potros Marte Pegaso, and once again the club was dissolved in 2001.
+Club Deportivo Marte was a Mexican football club based in Cuernavaca, Morelos.
+The club competed in the Campeonato de Primera Fuerza (later renamed Liga Mayor), Mexico's former top amateur league, from 1928 to 1943, before joining the Primera División de México (now Liga MX) until 1955.
+Founded in Mexico City in 1928, the club was relocated to Cuernavaca in 1953 before being dissolved three years later.
+It was refounded in 1992 as Marte Morelos, and subsequently renamed as Potros Marte Pegaso, and was dissolved again in 2001.

 History

-The club was founded in Mexico City in 1928, but they moved to Cuernavaca, Morelos in 1953.
+The club was founded in Mexico City in 1928, but it was relocated to Cuernavaca, Morelos in 1953.
 The early club mainly consisted of Mexican soldiers, hence the name, in homage of the Roman god of war.

 Amateur era

 The first tournament played by the club was during the 1928–29 season.
 In the early era, the club won two of its three titles.